Current Members of the Executive Committee

 Now retired from working in clinical roles she joined HCCA to bring her experiences both as a provider and consumer of health services to contribute to advocacy and consumer empowerment and the vital work of HCCA.
 She has served on several health advisory committees.
 Emma has recently joined HCCA’s Health Policy and Research Committee and is the Consumer Representative on the Canberra Region Medical Education Council.

 Peta joined HCCA in 2021 and has a background in nursing, specialising in emergency care, chronic illness management, and health professional education.
 Peta is a zealous advocate for the essential nature of the consumer experience, autonomy in decision making, and equitable access to services.
 Peta is a Board Member of the Nursing and Midwifery Board of Australia for the ACT.

 Peta is passionate about providing a voice for consumers by participating in health service planning and policy development; this involvement has broadened her perspective of the impact of the nursing industry and the long-term impact of decisions on the community and patient safety.

-Isabel has advised major organisations on their Queer and disability policies, and spearheaded major policy reform including the transgender inclusivity policy that is currently utilised by the ANU Queer Department.
+Izzy has advised major organisations on their Queer and disability policies, and spearheaded major policy reform including the transgender inclusivity policy that is currently utilised by the ANU Queer Department.